maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ```

 It performs just a little better than calling `posix_spawn`, we don't have to suspend the calling
-thread, and now we are able to control the "housekeeping script" to be however we want.
+thread, and now we are able to control the "housekeeping" to be whatever we want.

 ## Making `clone` Usable